List-antimagic labeling of vertex-weighted graphs: Introduction

-Note that antimagic is equivalent to 0--antimagic.
-Wong and Zhu \cite{WZ12} provide a family of connected graphs that is not 1--weighted--antimagic in which each graph in the family has an even number of vertices, and they pose the following questions. \begin{ques}[\cite{WZ12}] Is it true that every connected graph $G\neq K_2$ is 2--weighted--antimagic? \end{ques} \begin{ques}[\cite{WZ12}] Is there a connected graph $G$ with an odd number of vertices which is not 1--weighted--antimagic? \end{ques} They also prove the following. \begin{thm} [\cite{WZ12}] Every connected graph $G\neq K_2$ on $n$ vertices is $\left(\cel{\frac{3n}{2}}-2\right)$--weighted--antimagic. \end{thm}
+The argument used in the previously mentioned result of Alon et al. \cite{AKLRY04} extends to show that every graph $G$ with minimum degree at least $C\log|V(G)|$ is weighted--0--antimagic.
+However, there are connected graphs that are not weighted--0--antimagic; for example, $K_{1,n}$.
+Further, Wong and Zhu \cite{WZ12} provided a family of connected graphs with even number of vertices that is not weighted--1--antimagic.
+In investigating the natural question of finding the smallest integer $k$ for which a graph is weighted--$k$--antimagic, Wong and Zhu posed the following questions: Is it true that every connected graph other than $K_2$ is weighted--$2$--antimagic?
+Is there a connected graph $G$ with an odd number of vertices which is not weighted--$1$--antimagic?
+Improving upon a result of Hefetz in \cite{H05} showing that every connected graph other than $K_2$ is weighted--$(2|V(G)|-4)$--antimagic, Wong and Zhu also proved the following: \begin{thm} [\cite{WZ12}] Every connected graph on $n$ vertices with $n\geq 3$ is weighted--$\left(\cel{\frac{3n}{2}}-2\right)$--antimagic. \end{thm}

-A graph $G$ is \emph{$k$--list--antimagic} if for any list function $L\colon E(G)\to 2^{\R}$, where $|L(e)|\geq|E(G)|+k$ for all $e\in E(G)$, there exists an edge labeling that assigns each edge $e$ a label from $L(e)$ such that edge labels are pairwise distinct and vertex sums are pairwise distinct.
-We improve upon Theorem \ref{thm:wAM32} by proving the following broader theorem. \begin{thm} Every graph on $n$ vertices with no $K_1$ or $K_2$ component is $\flr{\frac{4n}{3}}$--list--weighted--antimagic. \end{thm} Note that Theorem \ref{thm:lwAM43} includes disconnected graphs.
+The main result of this paper improves upon this result by lowering $\left(\cel{\frac{3n}{2}}-2\right)$, including disconnected graphs in the result, and proving the results for list-coloring.
+To this end, a graph $G$ is \textit{$k$--list--antimagic} if for any list assignment $L\colon E(G)\to 2^{\R}$, where $|L(e)|\geq|E(G)|+k$ for all $e\in E(G)$, there exists an edge labeling that assigns each edge $e$ a label from $L(e)$ such that edge labels are pairwise distinct and vertex sums are pairwise distinct. \begin{thm} Every graph on $n$ vertices with no $K_1$ or $K_2$ component is weighted--$\flr{\frac{4n}{3}}$--list--antimagic. \end{thm}

-Introduced in \cite{HMS10}, an oriented graph $G$ is \emph{oriented--antimagic} if there exists a bijective edge labeling from $E(G)$ to $\{1,\dotsc,|E(G)|\}$ such that oriented vertex sums are pairwise distinct, where an \emph{oriented vertex sum} at a vertex $v$ is the sum of labels of edges incident to and oriented toward $v$ minus the sum of labels of edges incident to and oriented away from $v$.
-An \emph{orientation of $G$} is a directed graph with $G$ as its underlying graph.